kenpchess/PGNdbkp_master/README.md

     gamefile textfile, including ascii diagrams and engine analysis.

-  * Allows the current game or a range of games to be exported to a PDF file with graphic board diagrams (smaller version of on-screen chessboard) and engine analysis.
+  * Allows the current game or a range of games to be exported to a PDF file(s) with graphic board diagrams (smaller version of on-screen chessboard) and engine analysis.
 These are essentially make-your-own PDF chessbooks (only partially working under Windows, still a work in progress!).
+Note that each analyzed game will be output to a separate pdf file.

   * Stockfish or UCI engine interaction.
 Allows chess engine to analyze moves or positions.
 The default engine location is updatable.
 On MacOs make